meertensm/HtmlToPdf/README.md

 ```

 Features:
- * Convert an html string to a pdf string
+ * Convert an html string to a pdf string using wkhtmltopdf
  * Does not use temporary files

 Basic usage: